 20. Copyright to all written materials including reports, lab analysis, results, quotations, recommendations and service methods, scope of works, pre- and post-remediation verification lab reports etc. rests with Biological Health Services and Privacy Provisions will be enforced for disclosure to third parties without written consent.

-21. Payment for services is agreed to be immediately on completion of data collection/sampling or works implementation and delivery of written materials.
-In the event that terms are varied in writing where payment is to occur for example 14-days post-report delivery, then this variation is to allow the client expedited access to the results for the purposes of making safe the site or building pursuant to any recommendations and as per normal, such release of results is acknowledged to bind the client to make payment to BHS within the agreed time-frame.
+21. Payment for services is agreed to be immediately on completion of data collection/sampling or works implementation and delivery of written materials for expert witness/legal reports or client use will only occur on payment of any Invoices in full prior to document release.
+For onsite inspections payment is required at the completion of sample collection in full.
+Parking fees will be charged as required at cost.
 If balance of payment is not made then the report is considered abandoned and no further work will be performed, nor will refunds for work already done be given, nor will such incomplete or completed reports/data/or any other further information be provided to the client and debt recovery action will be launched.
 In the event that there is a foreseeable health and safety risk we may forward any reports/results/recommendations onto relevant authorities for action to minimize harm to the community without your consent.

 22. Quoted prices for Services are all ex. gst and gst will be levied on all invoices.

-23. Payment is only acceptable via EFT, Bank Cheque or Credit Card.
+23. Payment is only acceptable via Credit Card, EFT or Bank Cheque.
 No cash will be accepted.
 A $35 dishonour fee will apply for any credit card transactions that are declined due to insufficient funds.
 All EFT transactions will need to send through proof of funds deposit within 24-hrs of service.